 Return possible within 21 days from receiving the package

-At LAPS, we commit to create original watches with eclectic inspirations.
-The Signature collection is a window on the world where many aesthetic universes meet to be unveiled on your wrist.
+At LAPS, we are committed to creating original watches with multiple inspirations.
+The unisex Signature collection with its rectangular case is a window on the world and an invitation to discover new aesthetic worlds that are revealed on your wrist.

-More than a simple watch, each edition is a story that reveals a part of your personality.
+More than just a watch, each edition is a story that reveals a part of your personality.

-Since 2018, LAPS has been certified by the city of Paris for its business local approach.
-This label promotes products made in the capital of France and demonstrates the excellence and diversity of Parisian crafts.
+Since 2018, LAPS is labeled by the city of Paris for its local approach.
+This label promotes products made in the capital and demonstrates the excellence as well as the diversity of Parisian craftsmanship.